 Water quality results for popular rivers and beaches in the district.

-You can expect some degree of blue green algae in the Waikanae River (from SH1 to the river mouth) and to a lesser extent the Otaki River during warmer months and sometimes even during mild winters.
+It’s normal to expect some degree of blue green algae in the Waikanae River (from SH1 to the river mouth) and in the Ōtaki River during warmer months and sometimes even during mild winters.

 For more information on toxic algae click here